 There are several ways of ascending to the landmark Kirkstone Inn, but the hardest route is up the 'Struggle' from Ambleside.
 I chose to go up the easier route and back down the technical 'Struggle' descent.

-Tragedy happened in 1966 when his son, Donald Campbell decided that he needed to exceed 300 miles per hour (483 km/h) to retain the record.
+The lake was then the site of a tragedy when in 1966 his son, Donald Campbell decided that he needed to exceed 300 miles per hour (483 km/h) to retain the record.
 He hit over 320 mph in his attempt (twice the speed of a TGV train!), but on his return leg, he lost control of Bluebird and was killed on impact.
 I stopped off to visit the museum to find out more about him, took a few photos of the stillness of Coniston Water and the scene of the accident.

 Up Hawkshead Hill - A tough little climb...